-We'll admit it: we're major fan girls of Giada DiLaurentiis because, well, tbh, we feel like we relate to her.
-We too are from California, we too love all things Italy, and our cooking is very much inspired by both places.
+We, too, are from California, we too love all things Italy, and both places very much inspire our cooking.
 So it's no surprise that we swooned when we saw her newest book, Giada’s Italy.

-But enough from us -- here is what Giada has to say about the marinated salumi sandwich, "I'm always coming up with versions of the muffuletta sandwich, because they are always a hit, especially good for a picnic or at the beach.
+But enough from us -- here is what Giada has to say about the marinated salumi sandwich, "I'm always coming up with versions of the muffuletta sandwich because they are always a hit, perfect for a picnic or at the beach.
 They're so full of meat and cheese ad veggies that you don't need to serve anything else with them.
-Best of all, you can make these in advance, and othey only get better the longer they sit.
+Best of all, you can make these in advance, and they only get better the longer they sit.
 I love this basil-almond pesto, and sometimes I make extra and spread it on crostini or serve it over chicken or pork.
 You could even toss it with rice or pasta for a cold salad."

 sliced in half horizontally

 or other mild salami